Wedding Dress 101 – Parts of a Wedding Dress

 Why Know the Parts of a Wedding Dress?

-There’s a lot more that goes into making a wedding dress than you’d think.
+There’s a lot more that goes into making a wedding dress than you’d think!

 Going into your bridal appointment knowing about each part of your wedding dress and the options you have can be invaluable to a bride on the hunt for her dream dress.
 (Psst!
 Read about our favorite wedding dress shopping tips!)
 Being able to explain exactly what you’re looking for in your dress can help speed up the process by narrowing down your options.
 It will also help you communicate well with your stylist about what exactly you like and dislike about the dresses they pull, which will help them find the dress that perfectly compliments you.